tylerlengyel/dslPhil/DSL_Specifications.md

 ## Overview

-The DSL is designed to compactly encode SVG elements and attributes into a sequence of two-byte pairs.
-This encoding scheme is defined in our `svgToDSL.js` conversion script and includes:
+The DSL is designed to compactly encode SVG elements and their attributes into a sequence of two-byte pairs.
+The encoding is performed in the `svgToDSL.js` script and involves:

-- **Tag Definitions:** Mapping of SVG element names to indices.
+- **Tag Definitions:** Mapping of SVG element names to numeric indices.
-- **Attribute Definitions:** Mapping of SVG attribute names to indices.
+- **Attribute Definitions:** Mapping of SVG attribute names to numeric indices.
-- **Encoding Methods:** Rules for encoding start tags, end tags, and attribute values.
+- **Encoding Methods:** Rules for encoding start tags, end tags, and attribute values (including numbers, percentages, colors, and strings).
-- **Inline Assembly:** Low-level operations in Solidity to efficiently read and return DSL Hex data.
+- **Inline Assembly:** Low-level Solidity assembly used in the smart contracts to efficiently return the stored DSL Hex data.

 ---